watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    - The build stage contains all the tools and intermediate files needed to create the application.

-     - Creates a new Docker image from node:argon.
+     - Creates a new Docker image from `node:argon`.

      - Creates a directory on the image where the application files can be copied.

-     - Copies package.json to the working directory.
+     - Copies `package.json` to the working directory.

      - Runs npm install to initialize the node application environment.